Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background modeling and results

-In Fig.~\ref{fig:comparison}(a) and (b), we compared the fitted activities of internal $^{40}$K and $^{210}$Pb to their measured levels for the five crystals with an agreement at the $\sim$20\% level.
-Since we used the 1.7-year data, the short-lived (T$_{1/2}$ $<$ 1 year) cosmogenic isotopes are not expected to contribute significantly to the crystals, while the long-lived cosmogenic isotopes such as $^{3}$H, $^{22}$Na, and $^{109}$Cd are expected to contribute more.
-The fitted activities of long-lived cosmogenic isotopes: $^{3}$H, $^{22}$Na, and $^{109}$Cd for the five crystals are compared with the measured ones, reported in Ref~\cite{cosine_cosmo}, as shown in Fig.~\ref{fig:comparison}(c),(d),(e); these values are in reasonable agreement with the measurements that averaged measured activities in the 1.7 years of data. $^{109}$Cd contributes peaks at 25.5 and $\sim$3.5~keV by electron capture decay and, similarly, there is an isotope of $^{113}$Sn that produces 28~keV and 3.7$\sim$4.2~keV emissions by the electron capture decay, as described in Table~\ref{cosmogenic}.
-We took into account the effect of $^{113}$Sn in the modeling fit.
-However, because $^{113}$Sn has a short half-life of 115.1 days, the 1.7 year period is long enough to reduce its activity to a negligible level while $^{109}$Cd has 562~days of half-life and enough activity levels when produced.
-As a result of the fit, they are compared with the measurements in Fig.~\ref{fig:comparison}(f).
+In Fig.~\ref{fig:comparison}(a) and (b), we compared the fitted activities of internal $^{40}$K and $^{210}$Pb to their measured levels that are determined by the 1.7 years of data for the five crystals with an agreement at the $\sim$20\% level.
+The fitted activities of long-lived cosmogenic isotopes: $^{3}$H, $^{22}$Na, and $^{109}$Cd for the five crystals are compared with the measured ones, reported in Ref~\cite{cosine_cosmo}, as shown in Fig.~\ref{fig:comparison}(c),(d),(e); these values are in reasonable agreement.
+Figure~\ref{fig:comparison}(f) also shows the fitted activities of $^{113}$Sn compared with the measured ones for five crystals.

-Based on the background model, we found the background levels for the five NaI(Tl) detectors in unit of dru~(counts/day/keV/kg) in 1--6~keV as listed in Table~\ref{tab:bkg_low}.
-The dominant background contributions are from $^{210}$Pb and $^{3}$H. Figure~\ref{fig:bkg_low} shows the low-energy spectra of single-hit events of Crystal 7 in the 1--20 keV energy region.
+Based on the background model, we found the background levels for the five NaI(Tl) detectors in unit of counts/day/keV/kg in (1--6)~keV as listed in Table~\ref{tab:bkg_low}; an averaged background level for the five crystals is estimated to be 2.85$\pm$0.15 counts/day/keV/kg in the energy region of (1--6)~keV.
+The dominant background contributions are from $^{210}$Pb and $^{3}$H. Figure~\ref{fig:bkg_low} shows the low-energy spectra of single-hit events averaged for the five crystals in the (1--20) keV energy region.
 The range of 1 to 6 keV in the MC spectrum is extrapolated from the modeling.
-The measured and simulated results are in a good agreement.
+The measured energy spectrum after corrections for event selection efficiency~\cite{cosine_wimp2021} is compared with the total of the simulations and is shown to be in a good agreement.